brigadecore/brigade/git-sidecar/README.md

 # git-sidecar

-The gt-sidecar container fetches and checks out a specific commit from a git repository.
+The git-sidecar container fetches and checks out a specific commit from a git repository.